 For many of America’s youth, 4-H mentors are so much more than tutors or program leaders -- they are hope, they are comfort, they are family.
 They are the pathway to a promising future.

 Mr. Kinrade is in charge of the Chess club: they are open to all.
 They have some accomplished players and some beginners.
 The goal is to learn about and enjoy the game.
-We have a tournament available in West Des Moines each month.
-We hope to get more to try a tournament.
-Meetings are before school (starts about 7:40) on Tuesday and Thursday mornings in the Middle school MC.
+Meetings are before school (starts about 7:30) on Tuesday and Thursday mornings in the Middle school MC.

 by Toriana Foss

 Mrs. Turner loves leading We Care!
 We Care is able to provide so many neat experiences for the girls and it’s great to be able to share those experiences with them.
 The time she spends leading We Care also allows her to get to know the girls better, which is great since she has over 450 students.

 Girls can sign up for We Care for next year.

 When Mrs. Turner started at the middle school 5 years ago We Care was already up and running.
 However, during the last 5 years the number of girls that participate in the group has exploded!
 It’s great to have so many girls involved and we hope that the group will continue to grow in the future.